danielbachhuber/gutenberg-plugin-compatibility/README.md

 Before you begin, you'll need to [register for an account](https://plugincompat.danielbachhuber.com/#account-details/) if you haven't done so already.
 Being logged in gives us a revision log for plugin result modification.

-Once you're logged in, hit the "Launch Test Environment" button to create a fresh WordPress installation.
-The installation will include both Gutenberg and a randomly-selected plugin to test.
+Once you're logged in, hit the "Launch Test Environment" button to create a fresh WordPress installation with both Gutenberg and a randomly-selected plugin with `is_compatible=unknown`.
+In this process, `is_compatible` is set to `testing`.

 Look at the Classic Editor to see if the plugin exposes any editor-specific functionality (e.g. a meta box, TinyMCE button, etc.):